 Visual arts aren’t the only thing on display here.
 There are also summer concert series, workshops and classes to give you plenty of reasons to visit the Centre.
 And, if you’re an aspiring vocal artist yourself, pop into Lisa’s Bistro on a busy Thursday evening.
 Music’s on the menu at the open mic night.

 As you drive through the city of Greenwood, stop at Deadwood Junction.
 This roadside stagecoach is part roadside grille, part coffee shop and part art gallery.
 Most of all, it’s 100% inspiring.
 An eclectic array of handcrafted works is prominently displayed throughout the gallery.
 You’ll find exquisite photography of Boundary Country, and handcrafted jewellery.
 Peruse the original paintings created in acrylic, oil or watercolour.
 Pop by in the summer months and take in a live demonstration of wood and antler carving.
 Then linger over your coffee as you listen to live music on the patio.

 Kettle River Woodcraft — Rock Creek

 Grand Forks is the hub of performing arts in Boundary Country.
 There’s live theatre performances by the River’s Edge Theatre Society.
 In addition, there are concerts presented by local and touring acts.
 At Christmas, listen to the magical acoustics of Grand Forks Art & Heritage Centre when the choral society performs.
 Enjoy side-splitting comedy by the River’s Edge Theatre Company at Grand Forks’ Gem Theatre.
 Explore beyond Grand Forks’ boundaries.
-You’ll uncover a thriving performing arts scene in Greenwood during Deadwood Junction’s summer concert series.
-Do you love to sing?
-Then while you’re here, pop in to Lisa’s Bistro in Christina Lake.
-Every Thursday night is open mic night.
+Take in a thriving performing arts scene in Greenwood during Deadwood Junction’s summer concert series.